zakraicik/LaunchPad/README.md

 7. After the campaign ends:
    - If successful (goal reached): Campaign creator can claim funds
    - If unsuccessful: Contributors can request refunds
-8. Platform takes a configurable percentage fee from all funds processed
+8. Platform takes only a portion of the generated yield, not the principal raised amount

 ## Technical Details